redhat-nfvpe/telemetry-framework-rhv/README.md

 ![Add host](docs/images/data-center-add-host.png)

-You should now have a host that says it is _Non-Operational_ because we need to setup storage for the node.
-If you received a failure then you'll need to debug why this is happening through the logs on the host and the engine VM.
-The logs should be mostly available in `/var/log/` under some `ovirt-` directories.
+You should now have a host that says it is _Non-Operational_ because we need to setup networking and storage for the node.
+If you received a failure then you'll need to ebug why this is happening through the logs on the host and the engine VM.
+The ogs should be mostly available in `/var/log/` under some `ovirt-` directories.

+## Setup Networking

+TODO attach networking to the interfaces.

 ## Setup Storage